Webinars were first launched in the 1990s.

 In a pre-covid world scaling up an event meant changing too many moving parts – venue capacity, food arrangements, accommodation, ID cards – the list goes on.
 This also meant getting sign-offs from multiple touchpoints.

-In a hybrid events world, scaling up would be a direct consequence of the platform you have chosen.
+In contrast, today, scaling up would be a direct consequence of the hybrid event software you have chosen.
 The number of attendees you can have, the networking area capacity, and the number of virtual booths available will be prominent talking points in the context.

 Less time required, less money spent, more value derived.